Introduction

 4. Choose a Business Structure

 When starting a 3PL company, you must choose a business structure.
-Further, small businesses’ most common structures are sole proprietorship, partnership, limited liability company (LLC), and corporation.
+Small businesses’ most common structures are sole proprietorship, partnership, limited liability company (LLC), and corporation.
 Each structure has advantages and disadvantages, so choosing the one that best fits your needs is essential.

 5. Set Up Your Office and Equipment